 It is also important to maintain your oral hygiene like brushing your teeth, tongue, and flossing to get rid of excess food particles.
 Use strong toothpaste with menthol which is very effective at getting rid of alcohol breath.
 You should also try an alcohol-free mouthwash and sprays even though the effects tend to be short-lasting.
 There are also natural remedies against bad breath such as mint, ginger, and citrus fruits like lemons.
 Bad breath can turn people away from you or make them feel uncomfortable so take good care of your health.

-Located in Tacoma, Washington, Bayview Recovery Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+Located in Tacoma, Washington, Bayview Recovery Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders.
+We also treat anxiety and depression.
+We use cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, and yoga therapy to give you a successful recovery.
+For more information, please call us at 855.478.3650.
+Contact us today.
+We are open 24 hours a day, 7 days a week.